 The NNU transcript certifies college credit earned, but does not automatically guarantee its acceptance at any other institution.
 It is important for students to check with the universities that they are considering attending to discover if they accept NNU concurrent credit.
 However, NNU credits earned through the concurrent credit program have been widely accepted by public and private colleges across the country.

-Running Start students at community colleges must pay for books and the cost for books can exceed $1,000.00 per year.
+Running Start students at community colleges must pay for books which can exceed $1,000.00 per year.